-(e)

-MISUSE OF PUBLIC FUNDS.

-Any person who willfully or knowingly uses public funds, paid pursuant to this Chapter, for any purpose other than the purposes authorized by this Chapter shall be subject to the penalties provided in this section.
+(e) MISUSE OF PUBLIC FUNDS.
+Any person who willfully or knowingly uses public funds, paid pursuant to this Chapter, for any purpose other than the purposes authorized by this Chapter shall be subject to the penalties provided in this Section.

 (f) PROVISION OF FALSE OR MISLEADING INFORMATION TO THE ETHICS COMMISSION; WITHHOLDING OF INFORMATION.

-Any person who knowingly or willfully furnishes false or fraudulent evidence, documents, or information to the Ethics Commission under this Chapter, or misrepresents any material fact, or conceals any evidence, documents, or information, or fails to furnish to the Ethics Commission any records, documents, or other information required to be provided under this Chapter shall be subject to the penalties provided in this section.
+Any person who knowingly or willfully furnishes false or fraudulent evidence, documents, or information to the Ethics Commission under this Chapter, or misrepresents any material fact, or conceals any evidence, documents, or information, or fails to furnish to the Ethics Commission any records, documents, or other information required to be provided under this Chapter shall be subject to the penalties provided in this Section.

 (g) PERSONAL LIABILITY.
 Candidates and treasurers are responsible for complying with this Chapter and may be held personally liable for violations by their committees.

 (h) JOINT AND SEVERAL LIABILITY.
 If two or more persons are responsible for any violation of this Chapter, they shall be jointly and severally liable.

-EFFECT OF VIOLATION ON OUTCOME OF ELECTION.
+(i) EFFECT OF VIOLATION ON OUTCOME OF ELECTION.

 (1) If a candidate is convicted of a violation of this Chapter at any time prior to his or her election, his or her candidacy shall be terminated immediately and he or she shall be no longer eligible for election, unless the court at the time of sentencing specifically determines that this provision shall not be applicable.
 No person convicted of a misdemeanor under this Chapter after his or her election shall be a candidate for any other City elective office for a period of five years following the date of the conviction unless the court shall at the time of sentencing specifically determine that this provision shall not be applicable.
-A plea of nolo contendere shall be deemed a conviction for purposes of this Section.